Nohemy Solórzano-Thompson, Ph.D.

-Nohemy Solórzano-Thompson is Associate Provost for Diversity and Global Learning at Westminster College.
+Nohemy Solórzano-Thompson is Associate Professor of Spanish and Film Studies at Westminster College.
+She previously served as Associate Provost for Diversity and Global Learning at Westminster from fall 2013 to spring 2015.

 Solórzano-Thompson has a PhD and MA in Hispanic Literatures from Cornell University, a MA in Spanish Literature from Stanford University, and a BA in Spanish Literature from Cornell University.
 As a graduate student, she was part of the Scholar Exchange Program in the Department of Hispanic Studies at Brown University; and she studied literature and history at the Universidad de Sevilla as an undergraduate.
 Solórzano-Thompson was the recipient of a Woodrow Wilson National Foundation Junior Faculty Career Enhancement Fellowship, was a Fulbright-García Robles Scholar in Mexico, and received a Jacob K. Javits Fellowship from the US Department of Education.